Nexmo/nexmo-developer/_tutorials/en/voice-api/manage-startup-route.md

 ---
 title: Set Startup Route
-description: Now that we have a Voice View and controller, we will make them the default route.
+description: Now that you have a Voice View and controller, you will make them the default route.
 ---

 # Set Startup Route for Voice View